 There were prayer vigils at black churches and, within a week, first-degree manslaughter charges filed against the officer who shot him.

-Ninety-five years ago on the very streets where protestors marched in September, chanting against the police killings of unarmed black men in America, hundreds of African-Americans died in just one terrible day.
+Almost a century ago, the very streets where protesters marched, chanting against the police killings of unarmed black men in America, hundreds of African Americans died in just one terrible day.

 It is known as the Tulsa Race Riot of 1921.
 But that is not how the granddaughter of one of the survivors sees it.

 “It was really murder.
 It was a massacre,” Joi McCondishie said.
 Her grandmother survived the ordeal.
 Hundreds of others did not.

 “Some type of confrontation between blacks and whites was inevitable because of the racial climate at the time, because of the presences of the Ku Klux Klan in almost every aspect of our society,” Mechelle Brown said.